 Robinson prioritizes intersectional equity in all of her work.
 Intersectionality examines power dynamics, practices, and realms of society, and is grounded in application.
 Intersectional equity goes a step further by recognizing and valuing each person’s multiple identities.
 Equity can be exhibited through unbiased access to participation, co-creation with those directly affected in building strategies and programs, and the infrastructure of institutions, and communities.

 Throughout Robinson’s career, she has utilized her expertise to make significant strides in a multitude of initiatives across several sectors.
 Robinson was appointed Director of the Division of School Age and Adolescent Health for the Commonwealth of Massachusetts which involved establishing a statewide network of health centers and violence prevention coalitions.
 She has also designed a citywide foundation disability initiative to improve access to resources.
 She brings an abiding commitment to co-creation, inclusion, the inherent dignity of all people.

 She has also served as a senior program staff member and consultant to some of the nation’s leading foundations, including the Ford Foundation, as co-architect of the six-year initiative to close the racial wealth gap; the Robert Wood Johnson Foundation, as coordinating consultant for the national childhood obesity initiative; the Pew Charitable Trusts; the Annie E. Casey Foundation; the Lumina Foundation; the Moriah Fund; and the W.K.
 Kellogg Foundation.

-Robinson was educated at Vassar College, Brandeis University, and the University of Pennsylvania and is trained as a developmental and community psychologist.
-She was the 2017-2018 Christopher Peterson Memorial Fellow at the University of Pennsylvania in Applied Psychology.
+Robinson studied at Vassar College, Brandeis University, and the University of Pennsylvania, and is trained as a developmental and community psychologist.
+She was the 2017-18 Christopher Peterson Memorial Fellow at the University of Pennsylvania in Applied Psychology.
 She is currently a Senior Fellow at the University of New Hampshire's Carsey School of Public Policy.